-4 Strategies To Pay Off Debt Faster
+How to Pay Off Debt Faster

-One popular strategy for accelerating debt repayment is to make biweekly payments every two weeks, each totalling half your monthly payment.
+One popular strategy for accelerating debt repayment is to make biweekly payments every two weeks, each totaling half your monthly payment.
 An important note: this method will result in you making 26 payments each year, which is two more than you would make if you made a payment on the first day of the month and the middle of the month, so you will have to budget accordingly.
 The advantage is that you will reduce your amount owed at a faster rate and, thus, save on interest.
 Plus, a biweekly schedule can alleviate cash-flow concerns by distributing smaller payments more evenly throughout the month.
 Use our to see what your repayment schedule would look like.

 2. Pay off loans with the highest interest rates first